 Demand Generation, in the simplest term, is any activity that drives awareness and interest in your product or service.
 From sourcing where your ideal customer hangs out, right through to customer upselling.

-I could list 100s of demand generation strategies, depending on your business model, but here are my top 5 when working at a startup.
+I could list 100s of demand generation strategies, depending on your business model, but here are my top 5 when working at a SaaS startup.

 Develop a buyer persona

 There are many marketing channels to use.
 From social media to email marketing, but without knowing who your buyer is, you could be wasting time and money.

 Do your customer research.
 Learn who is buying from you and gather critical points such as their location, age, job title, interests, and activities.
 Find any trends or buying patterns with existing customers, what objections and role do they have in the purchasing process.
 Ask sales, what their customer’s goals and values are when making a purchase.

 Finally, speak to customers either face to face or by phone to discover what they like.
 Once you have a buyer persona, you can then choose how you wish to reach them.